Veal & Beef Stock Recipes

 Originally a traditional Irish Easter Sunday dinner, this dish has become a fixture in Irish restaurants in America.
 Succulent beef and tender vegetables served with a hearty broth--it's the perfect centerpiece for your St. Patrick's day celebration or anytime a simple, warming meal is in order.
 Serve it with a mound of steaming mashed potatoes and a pint of Guinness stout or Smithwick's Irish Ale.

-A rich, decadent sauce spiked with cognac and the sweet tang of dried cherries--marvelous over your best beef or veal roast.
+A rich, decadent sauce spiked with cognac and the sweet tang of dried cherries--marvelous over your best beef or veal roast, or with lamb or venison.

 Tender filet mignon enrobed in a creamy, brandy-scented sauce and garnished with a sprinkle of fresh thyme--now that's luxury!
 Enjoy this stellar entree with a glass of your favorite Burgundy.